Spray Foam vs. Blown-In Fiberglass Insulation

 What Features Do Spray Foam and Blown-In Fiberglass Offer?

 How do spray foam and blown-in fiberglass compare from feature to feature?
-Let’s examine each of these topics in more detail.
+Here's a preview of several insulation features that we'll compare in this article.

 The main culprit of high energy bills is often uncontrolled air exchange.
 Air infiltration and exfiltration allows air to flow freely through gaps in building construction.
 The air brings temperature fluctuations with it.
 By creating an airtight seal, spray foam insulation can prevent this form of energy loss.